dart-lang/site-www/src/tools/pub/custom-package-repositories.md

 if the execution environment is shared between CI jobs.

 {{site.alert.note}}
-  When the `dart pub` tool does not have a token for a given repository URL, it will attempt to make requests without authentication.
+  When the `dart pub` tool doesn't have a token for a given repository URL, it attempts to make requests without authentication.
 {{site.alert.end}}